Circle of Song Online: A 5-week singing experience on Zoom

 Sing for your well-being, for belonging, and FUN!
 Although we can’t gather in person, we can still enjoy many benefits of singing, by joining together to sing on Zoom.
 We’ll connect body, breath and voice, and together we’ll lift our spirits with soul-satisfying songs from around the world in unison and in harmony.
 Everything will be taught by ear.
 Even though you will only hear Chris leading the songs (along with pre-recorded tracks), each week there will be time for openly connecting with each other.
 Singers of all abilities are welcome.

-We will gather online each Thursday at 1:00pm AST starting Thursday, October 15th for 5 weeks (last gathering: Thursday, November 12th).
+We will gather online each Thursday at 1:00pm AST starting Thursday, October 15th for 5 weeks for an hour of singing together. (last gathering: Thursday, November 12th).

 Chris MacLean leads The Song Kitchen Choirs, three non-auditioned Community Choirs in Wakefield QC and Ottawa.
 She also facilitates Lifesong, an intensive class in which participants explore the voice as an instrument of self-healing and life-transformation.
 Additionally, Chris leads Singing and Voice Movement workshops and retreats in Canada’s National Capital region and beyond – most recently in Mexico.
 In her workshops, Chris’s main focus is to encourage self-expression, joy, healing and inclusion through voice, song, conscious movement and community.